ckoukoutchos/react-lightning-lectures/README.md

 ![alt text](./diagrams/1000feet.png)

+**Note:** I have the `connect` component under the React section.
+It is part of the Redux package but under the hood is just a React component, albeit a custom higher-order component.

 ## Sea Level View

 Let's walk through step-by-step how a data change cycle works, starting with the `<UserList>` component.
 When the component mounts after being initialized, it runs the `componentDidMount` lifecycle method: